tommysack-box/elqira/README.md

 With Elqira you can:

-- create projects and organize scenarios inside them
+- model real-world API interactions using Projects and Scenario-driven flows
-- build requests with method, URL, headers, query parameters, body, and notes
+- define Requests with full control over method, URL, headers, query parameters, body, and contextual notes to preserve intent and context
-- execute requests and inspect responses in a readable way
-- save a response as baseline and compare it with a later execution
-- analyze a full scenario once every request in that scenario has been executed at least once

 ![Elqira scenario health](./docs/screens/request-builder.png)

 Elqira stores workspace data locally and does not send request or response data to external LLM providers.
 Analysis is generated directly inside the app using deterministic local logic.

 Current analysis features include: